vamseeachanta/pyproject-starter/docs/AI_CHAT_HISTORY.md

 ### 3. Documentation Strategy

-**Request:** For repository, add all the prompt and chat history to each top level folder in a dedicated markdown document with appropriate filename

 **Current Action:** Creating dedicated documentation files in each top-level folder to maintain comprehensive project history and context.